lexicalunit/event-watch/README.md

 Either or both methods of configuring schedule data may be used.
 Use whichever method is more convenient for your purposes.

+> The files listed in the `subscriptions` configuration are parsed are parsed at startup time and if the configuration changes.
+You can force a reload and update of event-watch using the command `Command Palette ➔ Event Watch: Reload`.
+Reloading the widget will also reset any warning counts for the warning ignore threshold.
+This can be helpful when debugging a schedule.

 ### Writing a Schedule

 Schedules are strings parsed using [later.js's text parser](http://bunkat.github.io/later/parsers.html#text).
 If `cronSchedules` is enabled, event-watch will use [later.js's cron parser](http://bunkat.github.io/later/parsers.html#cron) instead.
 Please see their extensive documentation for further details and examples.
 If event-watch encounters a problem in parsing your schedule, it will warn you with a short notification.